Is Linkedin still relevant today in 2022? Should you even bother updating your Linkedin profile?

 Choose a recent picture that looks like you now.
-Make sure the picture is as similar as possible to how you look in real-life.
+Make sure the picture is as similar as possible to how you look in real life.
 Don’t catfish someone with a photo from 10 years ago.
-The test here is if someone does not recognise you in real-life from your photo, then you need a more recent authentic photo.
+The test here is if someone does not recognize you in real life from your photo, then you need a more recent authentic photo.

 Linkedin Profile Picture Tip 2